 Rhode Island's recreational catch and effort data is collected via the Marine Recreational Information Program (MRIP).
-The MRIP has replaced the previous Marine Recreational Fishing Statistical Survey (MRFSS).
-The MRIP system is designed to improve recreational data collection by using the data generated from license sales to create a national recreational angler registry and by employing new angler survey protocols.
+MRIP is designed to improve recreational data collection by using the data generated from license sales to create a national recreational angler registry and by employing new angler survey protocols.
 This registry of licensees is a known sampling frame that can be drawn upon to conduct more focused surveys.
 Addresses taken from the registry are used to assess fishing effort, i.e., the number of anglers and the number of trips they make in Rhode Island.
 Catch data is collected by intercept interviews with anglers at fishing access sites.
 This catch data is used to calculate the number, species, and size of the fish being caught by recreational anglers in Rhode Island.
 Data from the two independent surveys is combined to produce regional and coast wide estimates of recreational harvest.
-Results are reported in two-month periods called waves.
+Results are reported in twomonth periods called waves.
 No recreational data is collected in Rhode Island during wave 1 (January - February) due to low fishing activity.

-The Division has a contract with RTI International, the federally approved contractor, to perform the MRIP intercept surveys.
+Though the end of 2015, the Division has a contract with RTI International, the federally approved contractor, to perform the MRIP intercept surveys.
 ICF International is the federally approved contractor that conducts the effort survey.
 Throughout the year, the data collected by both contractors is presented to the Division for review; once approved by the Division, the data is provided to MRIP.
 The number of effort and intercept interviews and related statistics collected by ICF International and RTI International are displayed, by calendar year, in Tables 4 - 6 respectively.
-Note that the data is presented by calendar year, not fiscal year, and that 2014 is only for waves 2-5.
+Note that the data is presented by calendar year, not fiscal year, and that 2015 phone data is only for waves 2-3.